Defining the email content

 In order for the recipients to be able to view the images included in the messages that they receive, these messages must be available on a server accessible from the outside.

 - You can upload images manually without waiting for the delivery analysis phase.
-To do this, click the Upload images now link.
+To do this, click the Upload the images straightaway... link.

 When you open HTML content with included images in the delivery wizard, a message gives you the option of uploading the images immediately, according to the delivery parameters.